maxbarrett/valideater/README.md

 });
 ```

-Or per input field in the markup – These take precedence over per initialisation customisations shown above.
+Or individually in the markup – these take precedence over initialisation customisations shown above.
 ```sh
 <input type="text" data-valideater="required" data-error-msg-required="My unique error msg">
 ```

+Various error and alert css classes are added to markup for styling.